 The following budgetary strategies will be utilized by the district to replenish funding deficiencies:

-• The district will reduce recurring expenditures to eliminate any structural deficit or,
+- The district will reduce recurring expenditures to eliminate any structural deficit or,

-• The district will increase revenues or pursue other funding sources, or,
+- The district will increase revenues or pursue other funding sources, or,

-• Some combination of the two options above
+- Some combination of the two options above

 The district will strive to replenish deficiencies within the following time periods:

-• For a deficiency resulting in a minimum fund balance between 0.1 percent and percent of the subsequent year’s expenditure budget, the district will strive to replenish such amount over a period not to exceed five years.
+- For a deficiency resulting in a minimum fund balance between 0.1 percent and 1 percent of the subsequent year’s expenditure budget, the district will strive to replenish such amount over a period not to exceed five years.

-• For a deficiency resulting in a minimum fund balance between and percent of the subsequent year’s expenditure budget, the district will strive to replenish such amount over a period not to exceed three years.
+- For a deficiency resulting in a minimum fund balance between 1 and 2 percent of the subsequent year’s expenditure budget, the district will strive to replenish such amount over a period not to exceed three years.

 Implementation and review.
 Upon adoption of this policy, the Board of Education authorizes the Business Office to establish any standards and procedures which may be necessary for its implementation, consistent with the above guidelines.
-The Business Office will review fund balance and reserves on an ongoing basis and make any recommendations for changes to the Board of Educationif necessary.
+The Business Office will review fund balance and reserves on an ongoing basis and make any recommendations for changes to the Board of Education, if necessary.

 The Board delegates to the Business Office, the responsibilities of maintaining complete, accurate, and detailed records of all financial transactions in the school district.
 These records will be in accordance with generally accepted accounting principles, as prescribed, and approved federal, state, local, and school district laws, rules and regulations.